What to know about the next atmospheric river aimed at the Sacramento region Sunday

 Most of Saturday will be mainly dry in the Sacramento region, but we can't rule out a few scattered showers.
 Highs will be in the mid-upper 50s.

-Across the Sierra, expect a few snow showers in the morning before snow lightens midday.

-Rain will move into the Sacramento area as early as Saturday night, with the bulk of the rain arriving through the day Sunday.
+Rain will move into the Sacramento area as early as Saturday night, just after sunset, with the bulk of the rain arriving early Sunday and through the afternoon.
 Snow will begin to pick up across the Sierra as this storm moves in from the south.

 Sunday's storm impacts